 They set the standard for many of the best archtop guitars and hollow-body guitars in the market.
 But after John D’angelico had a heart attack in 1959, D’angelico Guitars closed down the doors until their relaunch in 2014.
 The newly launched D’angelico guitars focused on more commercial guitars that many people can get access to around the world.

-One of their signatures is the D’angelico Excel Series SS, and it’s a brilliant guitar that has beautiful sound, look, and mind-blowing versatility.
-I’ve been using this guitar for a couple years now, and it’s one of the most comfortable and great-sounding guitars that I own.
+One of their signatures is the D’angelico Excel Series SS, and it’s a brilliant guitar that has a beautiful sound, looks, and mind-blowing versatility.
+I’ve been using this guitar for a couple of years now, and it’s one of the most comfortable and great-sounding guitars that I own.